 |1 month (2021-07-02)||-10.06%|

 |3 months (2021-05-05)||-0.40%|

 |6 months (2021-02-01)||N/A|

 |1 year (2020-08-01)||N/A|

 Is Cleveland-Cliffs under- or over-valued?

 Valuing Cleveland-Cliffs stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Cleveland-Cliffs's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Cleveland-Cliffs's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$355 million.
+Cleveland-Cliffs's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $2.4 billion.

 The EBITDA is a measure of a Cleveland-Cliffs's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$13 billion|